 - publish an annual report detailing how effective their work has been

 - commission Safeguarding Adults Reviews (SARs) for any cases which meet the criteria for these.

 The board has a key responsibility for protecting adults from abuse, reducing the risk of abuse and supporting people to stop abuse where it happens.
 Norfolk Safeguarding Adults Board (NSAB) meet every two months, five times a year plus one development day, usually in early autumn.

-NSAB is made up of partner agencies including senior representatives from: acute hospitals, adult social services, police, CCGs, Norfolk Fire & Rescue, Office of the Police and Crime Commissioner for Norfolk, district councils, probation service, public health, University of East Anglia, Healthwatch, voluntary sector and a local councillor.
+NSAB is made up of partner agencies including senior representatives from: acute hospitals, adult social services, police, Intergrated Care Board (ICB), Norfolk Fire & Rescue, Office of the Police and Crime Commissioner for Norfolk, district councils, probation service, prison service, public health, University of East Anglia, Healthwatch, voluntary sector and a local county councillor.

-Heather had a 30 year career in policing with Lincolnshire police from the rank of constable to deputy chief constable, retiring in 2016.
+Heather joined us in July 2021.
+She has had a 30 year career in policing with Lincolnshire Police from the rank of constable to deputy chief constable, retiring in 2016.
 Her experience lies within criminal investigation and also safeguarding vulnerable adults.
 Since retiring Heather has been working as a self-employed management consultant holding a number of positions including the independent chair for the Lincolnshire Safeguarding Adults Board (LSAB).
 Prior to this role Heather was the independent chair of the LSAB Review and Learning Group responsible for the commissioning and management of safeguarding adult reviews (SAR) to lead to an improved outcome for service users.

 Heather comes to this role with extensive experience in managing many aspects of a large and complex organisation from the governance and regulation perspective, to finance and resources, risk management, health and safety, commanding operational incidents, alongside working in partnership with organisations in Lincolnshire, across the East Midlands and nationally.